Power of Pink

 My Polyvore set on Breast Cancer Awareness

 The pink ribbon is an international symbol of breast cancer awareness.
-The first known use of a pink ribbon in connection with breast cancer awareness was in the fall of 1991, when the Susan G. Komen Foundation handed out pink ribbons to participants in its New York City race for breast cancer survivors.
-The pink ribbon was adopted as the official symbol of National Breast Cancer Awareness Month the next year in 1992.
-The pink ribbon was derived from the popular red ribbon for AIDS awareness.
+The first known use of a pink ribbon in connection with breast cancer awareness was in the fall of 1991 when the Susan G. Komen Foundation handed out pink ribbons to participants in its New York City race for breast cancer survivors.
+The pink ribbon was adopted as the official symbol of National Breast Cancer Awareness Month in 1992.
+The pink ribbon was derived from the famous red ribbon for AIDS awareness.

 What you should know about Breast Cancer: